Cricket: Sri Lanka V Ireland 2nd Test Scoreboard - UrduPoint

 Cricket: Sri Lanka V Ireland 2nd Test Scoreboard

-Ireland first innings 492 all out (Balbirnie 95, Stirling 103, Campher 111; Jayasuriya 174/5) Sri Lanka first innings (Overnight 81-0) Nishan Madushka not out 149 Dimuth Karunaratne c Humphreys b Campher 115 Kusal Mendis not out 83 Extras: (lb8, w1, nb1) 10 Total: (overs 77, one wicket) 357 To bat: Angelo Mathews, Dinesh Chandimal, Dhananjaya de Silva, Sadeera Samarawickrama, Ramesh Mendis, Prabath Jayasuriya, Vishwa Fernando, Asitha Fernando.
+Ireland first innings 492 all out (Balbirnie 95, Stirling 103, Campher 111; Jayasuriya 174/5) Sri Lanka first innings (overnight 357-1) Nishan Madushka lbw b McBrine 205 Dimuth Karunaratne c Humphreys b Campher 115 Kusal Mendis c Humphreys b Hume 245 Angelo Mathews not out 100 Dinesh Chandimal retired hurt 13 Dhananjaya de Silva not out 12 Extras (b2, lb8, w2, nb2) 14 Total (151 overs, three wickets declared) 704 Did not bat: Sadeera Samarawickrama, Ramesh Mendis, Prabath Jayasuriya, Vishwa Fernando, Asitha Fernando.

 Toss: Ireland Umpires: Paul Reiffel (AUS) and Kumar Dharmasena (SRI)tv umpire: Adrian Holdstock (RSA)Match referee: Javagal Srinath (IND)